dune-universe/opam-overlays/README.md

 ## Port a new package/version to dune on `opam-overlays`

-The typical workflow to port an existing package to dune and publish it on `opam-overlays` would be the following:
+The typical workflow to port an existing package `pkg`, version `X.Y.Z` to dune and publish it on `opam-overlays` would be the following:

-1. Create a fork of the upstream package `abc`
+1. Create a fork of the upstream package `pkg` repo on dune-universe.
-2. Port it to dune on a specific branch `dune-universe-vX.Y.Z`, where `X.Y.Z` corresponds to the upstream version you're dunifying.
-Make sure the opam file has been properly updated and that dune is now part of the package `depends` field and the `dev-repo` and `homepage` point to your fork.
-It is also recommended to remove the `doc` field to ease the rest of the release process.
+2. Create a branch `dune-universe-vX.Y.Z` pointing to the upstream `X.Y.Z` release tag.
+3. Work on the actual port.
+Make sure the opam file has been properly updated and that dune is now part of the package `depends` field.
+The build instructions should also be updated to use dune.
+To ease the release process, the `dev-repo` and `homepage` should point to the dune-universe fork.
+It is also recommended to remove the `doc` field for similar reasons.
-3. Tag it with `X.Y.Z+dune`.
+   Once it is ready, create a PR to merge your port into the `dune-universe-vX.Y.Z` branch of the dune-universe fork.
+4. Once the PR is reviewed and merged, tag the head commit of the `dune-universe-v.X.Y.Z` with `vX.Y.Z+dune`.
+You should use annotated tags as this is what dune-release expect.
+You can do this by running `dune-release tag vX.Y.Z+dune` or `git tag -a vX.Y.Z+dune`.
+5. Use `dune-release` to release the port to this repo as described in the below section.

+Note that this requires you to be a member of the `dune-universe` organisation to follow all the steps described here.
+If you'd like to submit a new port as an external contributor, please open an issue on this repository with the name of the package and the version you wish to port. `dune-universe` maintainers will be happy to help you with the admin work so that you can submit the PR described in `3`.
+Once the PR is merged, `dune-universe` maintainers will take care of the release.

+## Fixing an existing port

+If there is an issue with an existing port that we need to fix, we do not remove the previous port.
+Doing so would invalidate previously created lockfiles or any reference to the original release tarball.
+We release the fix as a new, higher version of the port so that it is picked by the solver instead.

+Please follow the steps described below to create a new, fixed port of `pkg.X.Y.Z+dune`:
+1. Open a PR to merge the fix into the `dune-universe-vX.Y.Z` branch of the dune-universe fork.
+2. Once the PR is reviewed and merged, tag the head commit of `dune-universe-vX.Y.Z` with `vX.Y.Z+dune2` (or `+dune3`, `+dune4`, etc.).
-4. Use `dune-release` to release your port to this repo as described in the below section.
+3. Use `dune-release` to release the port to this repo as described in the below section.

 ## Releasing to this repo using dune-release